clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 ### Discussion is key!
 ### Don't let the presenter(s) do all the talking!

+# Code of Conduct

+The Berlin Code of Conduct ([berlincodeofconduct.org](berlincodeofconduct.org))  outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

+### Expected Behavior

+ - Participate in an authentic and active way.
+In doing so, you contribute to the health and longevity of this community.
+ - Exercise consideration and respect in your speech and actions.
+ -Attempt collaboration before conflict.
+ - Refrain from demeaning, discriminatory, or harassing behavior and speech.
+ - Be mindful of your surroundings and of your fellow participants.
+  - Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

 # Why ClojureBridge?
 We're making tech more diverse and more welcoming!